 By spending more time warming up, you will benefit from having warmer muscles and reduce the risk of injury.

-If you are experiencing any niggles, aches or pains, speak to our sports team physiotherapists on 0113 853 6200.
+If you are experiencing any niggles, aches or pains, speak to our sports physiotherapy team on 0113 853 6200.